symbol/symbol-docs/source/concepts/fees.rst

 Transaction fee
 ***************

-The fee associated with a transaction primarily depends on the size of the transaction.
+The fee associated with a transaction primarily depends on the size (in bytes) of the transaction.
 The effective fee deducted from the account sending the transaction is calculated as the product of the size of the transaction and a fee multiplier set by the node that harvests the block.

 .. math::